idvorkin/play-google-nlp/README.md

 # play-google-nlp
-A place to store my Google NLP on C# experiments.
+A place to store my Google and Watson NLP experiments on C# experiments.

 This is part of a larger nlp [exploration](https://github.com/idvorkin/techdiary/blob/master/notes/sentiment_analysis.md)

 I'm feeling adventurous, and want to learn both Google NLP and dotnet core in WSL as well.

+#### Preprocessing

+Incoming data is noisy, ideally the NLP service can fix (or a seperate service can fix).
+In the interm I'll do it.

+Completed:

+- Lower case

+TODO:

+-  Fix common typos
+-  Normalize Noun Synonyms for English e.g. (magic, magic trick, card trick)
+-  Normalize Noun Synonyms for Igor's Domain e.g. (Tori == Wife) [Although trick, as can be referring to Ammon's wif]

 #### Get credentials.